learning-zone/spring-boot-basics/notes/miscellaneous.md

 1. **System Class Loader** – It loads classes from the current classpath that can be set while invoking a program using -cp or -classpath command line options.

 #### Q. Why string is immutable in java?

+The string is Immutable in Java because String objects are cached in String pool.
+Since cached String literals are shared between multiple clients there is always a risk, where one client's action would affect all another client.

 #### Q. What is Java String Pool?
 #### Q. Explain how Garbage collector algorithm works?
 #### Q. Explain JoinPoint and Pointcut in spring